Japanese Public Key Infrastructure (JPKI)

 8. Related Documents

 8.1.
-Guidelines for Japanese Public Key Infrastructure Use for private sector
+Guidelines for private sector for the Use of Japanese Public Key Infrastructure

-- Private sector Guidelines for Japanese Public Key Infrastructure Use (version 1.5) (PDF / 6,134 kb) (updated December 27, 2024)
+- Guidelines for private sector for the Use of Japanese Public Key Infrastructure (Version 1.5) (PDF / 6,134 kb) (updated on December 27, 2024)